 Immunization Law For Tennessee Homeschoolers

-The state of Tennessee requires homeschool students to receive vaccinations.
-You must submit proof of your child’s immunizations to your local Director of Schools with your annual Notice of Intent form.
+The state of Tennessee requires homeschool students to receive vaccinations or submit a waiver.
+You must submit proof of your child’s immunizations, or your waiver, to your local Director of Schools with your annual Notice of Intent form.

 (see legal reference #2: b(7))